wp-plugins/xili-re-un-attach-media/readme.txt

 == Screenshots ==
 1. The new actions in Media Library list in column File.
 2. The new action in Media Library list in column File with only unattached files selection.
-3. Icon list or thumbnail mode in WP 4.0-alpha
+3. Icon list or thumbnail mode in WP 4.0-alpha.
+4. The metabox with infos and actions about attached post.

 == Changelog ==
 = 0.9.1 (2014-06-23) =